stellacydong/Integrating-Generative-Models-and-Reinforcement-Learning-for-Reinsurance-Optimization/README.md

 This repository contains a comprehensive framework for simulating and analyzing insurance environments using Generative AI and Reinforcement Learning (RL).
 The project models claim distributions, evaluates stochastic behaviors, and analyzes results under different scenarios using custom AI models and environments.

+This work is based on insights presented in the paper: [AI-Driven Insurance Framework](https://arxiv.org/abs/2501.06404).

 ---

 ## Project Overview